BachTNDev/lol-project/README.md

 # ProMatch Analyzer 🎮📊

+⚠️ **Work in Progress:** This project is actively being developed.
+Some features may be incomplete or subject to change.

 ProMatch Analyzer is a League of Legends **pro match analysis tool** that provides **match predictions** based on historical data and machine learning models.
 It fetches upcoming matches from the **PandaScore API**, processes data using **FastAPI**, and predicts match outcomes using **scikit-learn models with Redis caching** for efficiency.

 ---